-In conclusion, by applying the ACP Process and incorporating the use of unique optimization tools, advanced materials and advanced manufacturing technology, manufacturers can addresses many of the current product development challenges which face the automotive industry today.
+In conclusion, by applying the ACP ProcessTM and incorporating the use of unique optimization tools, advanced materials and advanced manufacturing technology, manufacturers can addresses many of the current product development challenges which face the automotive industry today.

-- Reduce cost of product design development by 40% in concept and development phase (referenced to the programs ETA has completed for its clients). - The process has proven to reduce mass by 20% beyond the mass reduction that has previously been achieved with advance high strength steel - at little or no additional cost. - The ACP Process can be used for any product such as vehicle components (closures, chassis/suspensions, interiors and seat). - Though the ACP Process has been applied to mass reduction studies, it can be equally applied to any other design objective the Product Development Team requires such as cost reduction, reduced carbon footprint etc. - > The ACP Process is indifferent to material type.
+- Reduce cost of product design development by 40% in concept and development phase (referenced to the programs ETA has completed for its clients). - The process has proven to reduce mass by 20% beyond the mass reduction that has previously been achieved with AHSS at little or no additional cost. - ➤ The ACP ProcessTM can be used for any product such as vehicle components (closures, chassis/suspensions, interiors and seat). - ➤ Though the ACP ProcessTM has been applied to mass reduction studies, it can be equally applied to any other design objective the Product Development Team requires such as cost reduction, reduced carbon footprint etc.

+The ACP ProcessTM is indifferent to material type.